/Blog

 28 · 8 · 2024 by Claire Styles

-1. Get to know your health and safety processes inside and out
+Map your health and safety processes end-to-end

 • Incident and near-miss reports: Check how often incidents happen and how severe they are.
 Add up the costs, like medical bills, lost workdays, and any compensation payouts.